dokryconn/Dokters-Prescription/README.md

 #	The `Dok’s Rx Cabinet` folder

-The “Dok’s Rx Cabinet” folder is created when `Dokter’s Prescription.EXE` is launched.
+The `Dok’s Rx Cabinet` folder is created when `Dokter’s Prescription.EXE` is launched.
 The folder will be created in the same folder of the .EXE file.
-This folder is the main directory for all additional scripts and associated files for the “Dokter’s Prescription.EXE” script.
+This folder is the main directory for all additional scripts and associated files for the `Dokter’s Prescription.EXE` script.

-The `Dok's Rx Cabinet` folder includes additional scripts that can be launched separately with hotkeys while running the "Dokter's Prescription" script:
+The `Dok's Rx Cabinet` folder includes additional scripts that can be launched separately with hotkeys while running the **Dokter's Prescription** script:

 - **Launch "Ableton Takeover" script: [CTRL+ALT+SHIFT+A]**